sebastian-negulescu/pbrt-v4-ura/docs/log.md

 # Progress Log

 ## Jan.
+7

+I made two tesseracts (cuvettes) today:
+- one with a cube inside a cube that has no edges connecting the cubes
+- another that is made up of six 3D trapezoids? all rotated and translated together

+Using the second is definitely the way to go, as the first does not properly work with dielectrics.
+I would like to try it again sometime, as I think it is cleaner, but for now it is best to use the one made from multiple well-defined components.

+The behaviour of mediums is still weird to me.
+I need to check out what is being set to the inside medium and what is being set to the outside.
+Currently, what I think is the inside medium does not scatter light coming from point lights, it only scatters light from area lights.

+Checked the source code, first parameter is the inside medium, second parameter is the outside medium.
+This is really weird to me that the second parameter would better scatter than the first.

+## Jan.
 6

 Set up a test scene to test if the phase functions are working as expected.